With more cash and a launch, Vannevar Labs is reconnecting Silicon Valley to its defense industry roots – TechCrunch

 In fact, he went so far to predict that “you are going to see a lot of companies that have raised a lot of money that will fizzle out in the coming years” because they just can’t nail the dual-use model well.

 Second, he argues that defense tech startups need to move beyond the model that each company should work on one platform, and instead move to an organizational model where a company offers multiple products to reach scale.
-Each product has the potential to reach “a couple of hundred million in revenue” according to Granberg, but it is hard to expand a company’s size if it doesn’t parallelize product development.
+Each product has the potential to reach “a couple of hundred million in revenue,” according to Granberg, but it is hard to expand a company’s size if it doesn’t parallelize product development.

 To that end, Granberg said that he pushes Vannevar Labs to always be exploring new product lines for growth.
 “Decrypt is our first product [but]10% of our energy is in new product efforts,” he said.
-“I can imagine when we are three to four years down the line… it might be 9-10 products.”
+“I can imagine when we are three to four years down the line… it might be nine-10 products.”
 He said that the one platform approach might have worked for Palantir, which ironically, is the major winner in the defense tech space the last few years.
 But newer companies like Anduril and Shield AI have been designed around product line expansion.

 Finally, noting those other companies, Granberg believes there is something of a collective benefit as each startup makes headway in the defense sector.
 “There is this theory in our space that we don’t view ourselves as competitors — if one of us does well, we all do well,” he said.
 Given the varied mission requirements of different agencies and the absolute massive scale of budgets in this field, startups actually have a lot of independent terrain to explore, even if they come up against the big legacy defense contractors on a regular basis.